pdenno/sheetserver/README.md

 An exploratory program to serve content from a spreadsheet using an Open API interface

+Its purpose is to be like training wheels for someone who wants to experiment with service-orientation and Open API.

 ## Installation

 ### Install for development